/// RENTAL MARKET

 BELLER PROPERTY GROUP

-The metro rental market is referred to as a ‘market within markets’, which should not be defined by the broad brush statistics of the overall Melbourne rental market, as a whole.
-Metro areas have experienced higher demands amongst a wider group of demographics which assist the vacancy rate of 2.2%.
-Metro areas have a greater appeal to the rental market.
-Core demographics that seek metro living include professional couples, professional singles, professional share housemates, University students, downsizers, young families and these demographics are normally aged between 21-39 years old (the most common age bracket for the metro area).
+It is recommended to remember that the Metro Melbourne rental market is a ‘market within markets’, which should not be defined by the broad brush statistics of the overall Melbourne rental market, as a whole.
+Metro areas have experienced higher demands amongst a wider group of demographics which assist the vacancy rate of 2.2% across the city.
+Metro areas have a greater appeal to the rental market and demonstrate a core demographic of professional couples, professional singles, professional share housemates, young families, downsizers and University students.
+The core demographic of the Metro Melbourne area typically aged between 21-39 years old and have a typical lease period of between 18-36 months per property.

 Head of Business Development and Leasing